vishalguptahmh/programmingInterviewQuestions/Android/Details/Compose.md

                     Text("Analytics Tracked")
                 }
                 ```
+            - SideEffect: runs after every recomposition, synchronously.
+            - that's why Use it only for light, fast, side effects (e.g., logging, analytics).
+            - Avoid expensive or state-changing operations here to prevent performance issues.
+            - For more complex or suspend functions, use other effect APIs like LaunchedEffect.

         4. **rememberCoroutineScope**:
             - Provides a coroutine scope tied to the composable’s lifecycle for launching coroutines outside `LaunchedEffect`.
             - **Use Case**: Trigger side effects on user actions (e.g., button clicks).